teambit/docs/docs/workspace/cascading-rules.md

 ```

 ### Selecting using a namespace

-This option is recommended as it decouples your components' configurations from the file structure.
+This option is recommended as it decouples your components' configurations from the workspace's file structure.
 It handles components using fundamental definitions that pertain to function and purpose.
 For example:

 ```json
 "teambit.workspace/variants": {
     "{utility-functions/*}": {